acamilleri/go-plexhooks/README.md

 }
 ```

+### Metrics

+The Run function running a metrics handler to have some metrics about the
+events handler  and actions executed.

+Metrics are expose at `/metrics` path in [Prometheus](https://prometheus.io/) format.

+You can find all metrics [available here](metrics.go)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.